Garlid/Unsupervised-Machine-Learning/Auto_MPG_Project/README.md

 ---

 ### **T-Stochastic Neighbor Embedding**
 With t-SNE, I again used the scaled data I used for PCA.
 I chose to embed the data in a 2-dimensional space and proceeded to visualize the components in a scatterplot (see the *t-SNE Scatterplot* below).
+I used 3 clusters or groups and put those groups in boxplots to help visualize the variables in those groups.